[Note: This interview was originally published in The Opera Journal in June, 1992.

 attention, and from time to time check to make sure they’re

 as stage director, to come up and meet the piece at its own level.

 unbearable to him that a section of the piece would be dull.
 That’s

-actually try to imagine it.
+try to imagine it.
 You have to get inside that piece and find out where

-its motor is and make sure it’s
+its motor is and make sure it’s working.

-figure out what the composer had in mind with his audience and how he
+out what the composer had in mind with his audience and how he intended to

-try to impact the audiences of today the same way audiences were impacted 50,
+to impact the audiences of today the same way audiences were impacted 50,

 probably impossible to do it the same way because it’s